Workhorse gets $25 million needed to finish electric delivery van – TechCrunch

-Workhorse Group, the electric vehicle company that grabbed headlines last month over a proposed deal to buy General Motor’s Lordstown, Ohio factory, has raised $25 million from a group of unnamed investors.
+Workhorse Group, the electric vehicle company that grabbed headlines last month over a proposed deal to buy General Motors’ Lordstown, Ohio factory, has raised $25 million from a group of unnamed investors.

-The money will not go towards the factory.
+The money will not go toward the factory.
 Instead, it will be used for the more pressing matter of keeping the company running.
 Under terms of the deal, investors will receive preferred stock and warrants to buy shares.
 An annual dividend will be paid out in shares of Workhorse stock.

-The Cincinnati-based company is small with less than 100 employees.
+The Cincinnati-based company is small, with fewer than 100 employees.
 Its biggest problem isn’t ideas or even product pipeline; it’s capital.

 Workhorse has struggled financially at various points since its founding in 1998.
 The company reported just $364,000 in revenue in the first quarter, down from $560,000 in the same period last year.
 As of March 30, 2019, the company had cash, cash equivalents and short-term investments of $2.8 million, compared to $1.5 million as of December 31, 2018.